Wilhelm Schickard

 The adding device is composed of six basic axes in a row.
 On each axis is mounted a smooth disk with ten openings (marked with 1 in the lower photo), a cylinder with inscribed digits (marked with 3), and a pinion wheel with 10 teeth (marked with 2), over which is fixed pinion wheel with 1 tooth (which are used for tens carry).
 On the other 5 axes are mounted pinion wheels with 10 teeth (marked with 4).

-Let’s make a simple multiplication with the machine, for example 524×48.
-First we have to rotate the rightmost cylinder to 4, next cylinder to 2, and the third from right to 5 (the multiplicand is 524).
+Let’s make a simple multiplication with the machine, for example, 524×48.
+First, we have to rotate the rightmost cylinder to 4, the next cylinder to 2, and the third from right to 5 (the multiplicand is 524).
 Then we have to open the windows on the 8th row (units of the multiplier are 8) and we will see in the windows the first intermediate result (4192).
 We have to enter the 4192 in the calculating mechanism.
-Then we have to open the windows on the 4th (tens of multiplier are 4) row and to see the second intermediate result—20960, which we have to enter to the calculating mechanism, and we will have the result—25152.
+Then we have to open the windows on the 4th (tens of multiplier are 4) row and to see the second intermediate result — 20960, which we have to enter into the calculating mechanism, and we will have the result — 25152.